 Details of the budget proposal revealed that health came 12th as Power, Works and Housing got the highest capital project proposal with N555.88 billion, almost 8 times that of health.

 Despite the alarming death rate in the country and after signing an agreement 16 years ago to increase healthcare spending in the country to 15%, the Nigerian government still religiously and consistently budget less and less money to the health care sector with the highest in 2012 at 5.95% of the budget.

-Population growth rate in Nigeria is 2.6% and its population is estimated to be 450 million by 2050.
-The country’s Minister of State for Budget and National Planning, Mrs. Zaina Ahmed, said that the federal government has identified the high population growth rate as a risk factor, while preparing the Economic Recovery and Growth Plan (ERGP) in 2017.
+The population growth rate in Nigeria is 2.6% and its population is estimated to be 450 million by 2050.
+The country’s Minister of State for Budget and National Planning, Mrs Zaina Ahmed, said that the federal government has identified the high population growth rate as a risk factor while preparing the Economic Recovery and Growth Plan (ERGP) in 2017.

 Government concern over the years has not resulted to any population control policy or law of any sort: Abortion is still illegal (that may never change because Nigerians are very religious); There is no child-bearing limit; there is no national birth control campaign.
 Nigeria adopted such a population reduction policy in 1988.
 It was met with predictable scepticism and condemnation.
 Nigerian society is a very delicate and complex one.